-Business project management is simply the project management of business projects.
-It uses all of the same methodologies and processes as any other type of project management.
-To make this more clear, it is helpful to discuss what a business project is.
-A business project is a type of project classified by content or purpose.
+A business project is classified by content or purpose.
 Business projects are intended to achieve defined business objectives and are aligned with a company’s business strategy.

-There are 3 main types of business projects a company can implement:
+There are three main types of business projects a company can implement:

 - Strategic projects: These are focused on achieving a high-level business strategy.
-For example, a company may determine their marketing strategy is to offer the lowest-priced option.
-To achieve this, they may launch a project to create a process for analyzing market prices and updating their own always to be lower.
+For example, a company may determine its marketing strategy is to offer the lowest-priced option.
+To achieve this, they may launch a project to create a process for analyzing market prices and lowering their prices accordingly.

 - Operational projects: These projects are not tied to the overall strategy but taken on to meet some type of business objective.
-A software system upgrade to the latest version could be an operational project.
+Upgrading a software system to the latest version could be an operational project.

-- Recurring projects: Recurring projects happen on a regular basis.
-They still must be unique and temporary in nature.
+- Recurring projects: Recurring projects happen regularly, but still must be unique and temporary.
 A good example is technology development projects.
-If you have a cell phone, it is likely part of a numbered series such as Samsung Galaxy 9, or Apple iPhone 8.
+If you have a cell phone, it is likely part of a numbered series such as the Samsung Galaxy 9 or Apple iPhone 8.
 Releases come out every year, or even twice a year, meaning the project to upgrade a phone is recurring.
 However, each version has a defined release date and unique functionality or requirements.

 What is business project management?

-As you can see, business project management is the project management of internal business projects that are undertaken to further a company’s strategy or objectives.
-The fundamentals are the same.
-However, here are some aspects of business project management that may be different:
+Business project management is the management of internal business projects undertaken to further a company’s strategy or objectives.
+The fundamentals are the same, but some aspects of business project management can be different: